-Alyea tied the team single-game RBI record with seven in his first game as a Twin, going 4-for-4 with a pair of three-run homers as Jim Perry earned a 12-0 complete-game win on Opening Day (April 7) in Chicago.
+Then, prior to the 1970 season, the 6-foot-3 left fielder was traded to the Twins in exchange for pitchers Joe Grzenda and 1965 Minneapolis Edison graduate Charley Walters.
+With the Twins, Alyea once again made a strong first impression, tying the team record with seven RBI on Opening Day, going 4-for-4 with a pair of three-run homers as Jim Perry earned a 12-0 complete-game win in Chicago.
 He drove in four more runs with a grand slam in Perry’s second start of the season (April 15).
 It was one of three home runs in the Twins’ eight-run sixth inning (César Tovar and Leo Cárdenas).
 He went on to drive in 20 runs in the Twins’ first 12 games, with a remarkable 19 of those RBI coming in Perry’s first four starts.
 Incidentally, Jim Perry won the AL Cy Young Award in 1970, perhaps thanks in part to Alyea’s run support.

 Alyea matched the single-game RBI record again in the first game of a home doubleheader against Milwaukee on September 7, 1970, going 3-for-4 with a grand slam in the first inning, and three-run homer in the third to drive in all seven runs in a 7-6 Twins win.
 It was the beginning of a Twins record nine-game RBI streak during which he drove in 17 total between September 7 and September 13 (two doubleheaders).

 Interestingly, Harmon Killebrew drove in seven runs in his first two (and only) at-bats exactly one year earlier—September 7, 1969.
 He hit a three-run homer in the first inning, and grand slam in the second before coming out in the bottom of the fourth inning of a 16-4 win in Oakland.